vitejs/vite/docs/config/build-options.md

 ## build.reportCompressedSize

-- **Type:** `boolean`
+- **Type:** `boolean | 'gzip' | 'brotli'`
-- **Default:** `true`
+- **Default:** `'gzip'`

-Enable/disable gzip-compressed size reporting.
+Enable/disable gzip or brotli-compressed size reporting.
 Compressing large output files can be slow, so disabling this may increase build performance for large projects.

 ## build.chunkSizeWarningLimit